 Upgrading to a combi boiler, or ripping out old electric storage heating to replace it with modern central heating, is a fairly straight-forward project that can make your home kinder to the environment, warmer, and save you money in the long run.
 It’s no wonder then that this improvement ranks so highly on the list.

 Anyone who’s ever lived in a busy house, where multiple individuals are all trying to get out of the door at the same time each morning, will tell you you can’t really have too many bathrooms in the home.
 So it’s an understandably popular improvement to make in the home, that can again boost its value.

 Whether you add a romantic en-suite to the master bedroom, complete with ‘his and hers’ fittings, or you’re adding a convenient extra WC to the back of the home, installing new bathrooms is a relatively simple project that has a lot of benefits.

-If you already have an ample number of bathrooms, you may be more interested in renovating your current facilities rather than adding any more, whatever you decide to do check out Opun Bathroom Service page here to find out just about everything you could need to know about these projects.
+If you already have an ample number of bathrooms, you may be more interested in renovating your current facilities rather than adding any more.
+Whatever you decide to do, check out Opun Bathroom Service page here to find out just about everything you need to know about these projects.

 1. Doing up the kitchen

 For many homeowners the kitchen represents the ‘heart of the home’.
 It’s the natural hub and gathering point we’re all drawn to, not just where we cook, but where we socialise, entertain and carry out those little chores like paying the bills.